 Debugging information is needed to solve complex setup or troubleshooting issues.
 This information is primarily intended for developers and technical support engineers.

 NOTE: Important!
 Please do not enable debug mode without a request from a technical support engineer.
-If you want to send the primary diagnostics to the technical support, save the system file according to the instruction 'Saving the self-test system file' and send it to the support service.
+If you want to give the primary diagnostics to the technical support, save it according to the instructions Saving the self-test system file and send it to the support service.

 NOTE: Important!
 After enabling or disabling debugging, the current connections will be forcibly re-established.